mileweb/docs-content-ecp/docs/recipes/deploy-a-containerized-web-application.md

 4. Give the new registry user read-write access to existing registry projects.
 This demo has one “existing project” called “myproject1”.
 Read-write permission is required so the new registry user can upload images to and download images from the registry project.
 5. Click the **Submit** button to create this registry user.

 To avoid naming collisions, ECP appends a random string to the username when a registry user is created.
-The following screenshot shows the new registry user which has a random string appended as part of its username.
+The following screenshot shows the new registry user with a random string appended to the end of its username.
 <p align=center><img src="/docs/resources/images/recipes/recipe1/registry-user-list.png" alt="registry user list" width="720"></p>

 Remember this full username as well as the password you provided.
-You’ll need the credentials when you log into the ECP registry and upload images to the registry using the docker CLI.
+You’ll need the credentials when you log into the ECP registry and upload images to the registry using the Docker CLI.

 An imagePullSecret is created automatically for the new registry user, as shown on the imagePullSecrets page.
 You’ll need to select this imagePullSecret when deploying the sample web application to ECP locations.
 <p align=center><img src="/docs/resources/images/recipes/recipe1/imagePullSecret-list.png" alt="imagePullSecret list" width="720"></p>